explaining EQ & social & emotional learning

-✤Self-awareness: The ability to accurately recognize and identify one’s emotions and thoughts and their influence on behavior.
+✤Self-awareness: Accurately recognizing and identifying one’s emotions and thoughts and their influence on behavior.

-✤Self-management: The ability to regulate one’s emotions, thoughts, and behaviors effectively in different situations.
+✤Self-management: Regulating one’s emotions, thoughts, and behaviors effectively in different situations.

-✤Social awareness: The ability to take the perspective of and empathize with others from diverse backgrounds and cultures, to understand social and ethical norms for behavior, and to recognize where there are family, school, and community resources and supports.
+✤Social awareness: Taking the perspective of and empathizing with others from diverse backgrounds and cultures; understanding social and ethical norms for behavior; and recognizing where there are family, school, and community resources and supports.

-✤Relationship skills: The ability to establish and maintain healthy and rewarding relationships and collaborations with diverse individuals and groups and learn not to take others behaviors personally.
+✤Relationship skills: Establishing and maintaining healthy and rewarding relationships and collaborations with diverse individuals and groups and learning not to take other’s behaviors personally.
 Includes the skill called “active listening.”

-✤Responsible decision making: The ability to make constructive and respectful choices about personal behavior and social interactions based on learning to consider ethical standards, safety concerns, social norms, the well-being of self and others, and to realistically evaluate the consequences of various actions.
+✤Responsible decision making: Making constructive and respectful choices about personal behavior and social interactions based on learning to consider ethical standards, safety concerns, social norms, the well-being of self and others, and to realistically evaluate the consequences of various actions.

-✤Problem Solving: The ability to identify and solve problems and analyze situations from a reflective sensibility
+✤Problem Solving: Identifying and solving problems and analyzing situations from a reflective sensibility

 ✤Growth Mindset: The belief and accompanying learned skills to set goals and grow your talents with persistence efforts – and by embracing challenges and setbacks as crucial learning opportunities.